IsaiahDuarte/SharpTree/README.md

 ## Features

 - **Recursive Filesystem Traversal**: Navigate through directories and files starting from a specified root path.
-- **Traversal Behaviors**: Supports multiple behaviors like single-volume traversal and the ability to follow or ignore symbolic links.
 - **PowerShell Integration**: Easily importable into PowerShell 5.1 or 7 scripts for automation and scripting tasks.
 - **Multi-Targeted**: Compatible with both modern .NET environments (.NET 8) and legacy systems via .NET 4.8 for PowerShell 5.1.
 - **Exception Handling**: Robust error handling to manage I/O operations gracefully.